 Cross Country Creek

-For visitors who desire to swim will adore a wave pool at Blizzard Beach.
+For visitors who desire to swim will adore a wave pool at this water park.
 Different from the wave pool at Laguna Typhoon, most of the time guests are treated to waves which are wavy, softer, do not crash.
 You could take the tube; you swim and at the same time stay calm.
 And it’s safe enough for children under parental supervision.

 Runoff Rapids features three side by side inner tube slides.
 However, the slides are not identical.
 The center slide is fastest and must be ridden solo.
 The outer slides can accommodate up to three people per raft.

 Snow Stormers slides offer guests three different ways to run up the mountain.
 Visitors will enjoy purple foam mats at this attraction, as well as slide down the slides!
 When we tested this slide for the first time, we did not expect much, but this slide was impressed!
 The wait is definitely worth it!